kevinolega/callcentertrainingtips/_posts/2013-03-21-opportunities-remember-details.md

 I only had one year in college then so the two most common questions I asked are:

-1. Is it really true that you are open to hiring non-college graduates?
+**1. Is it really true that you are open to hiring non-college graduates?**

 (answer: most of them said yes.
 I went to four call center companies who were snobbish and said no.)

-2. Do you have a specific type of people that you'd like to hire?
+**2. Do you have a specific type of people that you'd like to hire?**

 (answer: they hire people from different backgrounds so it's hard to pinpoint.
 As long as you're able to express yourself in English well, do the work even on night shift's, weekends or holidays, and are open to shifting schedule and learning new things you are a good candidate)

-3.
-**Bring a nice hard folder to your call center interview.**
+## Bring a nice hard folder to your call center interview.

 Resume's no matter how well written will give off a bad impression about you when crumpled.
 Avoid folds by bringing a nice hard folder or envelope.

-**Bring a notebook and take as many notes as possible.**
+## Bring a notebook and take as many notes as possible.

 If it's your first time to apply in a call center, take notes of as many things as possible.